I pondered a lot about Emily Dickinson’s grief poems, especially one particular phrase: “grief is a thief”.

 Just a few articles on the Government cuts since 10 years:

-I worked at Pret A Manger and survived systemic workplace bullying during bereavement that involved HR, the top leadership, HQ and even the now “retired” former CEO Clive Schlee.
+I worked at Pret A Manger and survived systemic workplace bullying during bereavement that involved HR, the top leadership, HQ and even the now โretiredโ former CEO Clive Schlee.
 I declined 4 settlement offers if I am silent about my ordeal.
 But I rather speak out to help others.
-For an overview of important blog entries of my experience with Pret, please visit “My Ordeal with Pret A Manger”.
+For an overview of important blog entries of my experience with Pret, please visit โMy Ordeal with Pret A Mangerโ.
 The little arrow to the right next to each heading will lead directly to the post.
+An incomplete list on what other Pret staff say about Pret’s bullying environment: Caught in the Act Bullying at Pret.
+I tell my story for the first time verbally in below audio player interview on a podcast by The Adam Paradox, and wrote two articles in the Scottish Left Review.
+Thank you for reading/listening.

 I re-blog this because it is important.
 I have been on the UK mental health waiting list for therapy for 3 years now and haven’t even been diagnosed yet.
 But I believe I suffer PTSD or even C-PTSD with the double trauma of my brother’s complicated death AND having been bullied in Pret.